 Venice transportation by car.
 Is that possible?
 And what is the best route?
 Read if it's possible to do this kind of Venice transportation!
 And I will tell you how.

 Walking: Make Venice an adventure!
 Do differently than most tourists.
 Find the unknown streets and explore Venice.
 The best way to get lost!

 You'll always find your way back if you follow the Grand Canal.
-The architecture, the buildings, and the super cozy traditional restaurants are great if you encounter unexpectedly!
+The architecture, the buildings, and the super cozy traditional restaurants are great if you encounter them unexpectedly!

 It is an ideal picture of transportation in Venice.
 A romantic gondola ride… TIP!
 If possible, find a quiet area to take on a gondola.
 These rides are mostly more extended and less expensive.

 Surprisingly, a lot of people fit in a luxury taxi boat.
 A group of eight people is possible.
 But, don’t forget this kind of transport is quite expensive.
 Check if you can book a water taxi >

 A water taxi from;